 For the sake of safety, and adhering to the concept of 'duty of care' there are certain exceptions, however only specific, pertinent, and important information may be shared at any time, and only to specific, pertinent persons.

 The MATES Organization acknowledges the importance of establishment of trust, which helps provide a safe forum; encouraging all participants to share what they need to, by agreeing to abide by the strictest confidentiality in relation to any personal content conveyed at meetings and to also be aware of the honor of being able to witness the courage sometimes needed to share.

 • If appropriate, MATES may consult with your treating physician or other healthcare provider at the to coordinate your care. • If you pose a threat of harm to yourself, to another person, or to the community, we will take whatever steps are required by law, or permitted by law, to help prevent the potential harm from happening.
 This may include contacting your family and/or other relevant organisations. • In the event of a psychiatric hospitalization; • If you report information indicating that a child, disabled, or elderly person is suffering abuse or neglect; • A court order, issued by a judge, could require us to release information contained in your records, or could require a therapist to testify; • If you have been mandated by a appropriate MATES Administrator to seek an evaluation.

-Definition A formal complaint is an attempt by one or more individuals to seek redress for an alleged breach of a member Centre and/or MATES Organisation policies, and/or of MATES Organisation's Code of Ethics.
+Definition A formal complaint is an attempt by one or more individuals to seek redress for an alleged breach of a member Center and/or MATES Organization policies, and/or of MATES Organization's Code of Ethics.

-A complaint may be made against a trainee, consultant, supervisor, Board/Management Committee member or a staff member employed by the MATES Organisation (the complainant).
+A complaint may be made against a trainee, consultant, supervisor, Board/Management Committee member or a staff member employed by the MATES Organization (the complainant).